MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 For example, if you specify `debug="true"` in *www.microsoft.com/aaa/web.config*, any app in the *aaa* folder or in any subfolder of *aaa* inherits that setting, except if one of those apps overrides the setting with its own *web.config* file.

-## Publish to IIS in debug mode using the file system
+## Publish in debug mode using the file system

 There are different ways to publish apps to IIS.
 These steps show how to create and deploy a debug Publish profile using the file system.
 To do this, you must be running Visual Studio as an administrator.

 > [!IMPORTANT]
 > If you change your code or rebuild, you must repeat these steps to republish.

 1. In Visual Studio, right-click the project and choose **Publish**.